 High Street Historic District: High Street was once the main residential and commercial street of the new community and several of the 17th, 18th and 19th Century houses still remaining once served as taverns, stores, or craftsman’s shops.
 The High Street Historical District was added to the National Register of Historic Places in 1980.

-Ipswich Mills and Brown Stocking Mills Historic Districts: The houses were built in the early 1900’s by the Ipswich Mills Company to house the workers of their mill, located just east of this area.
+Ipswich Mills Historic District: The houses were built in the early 1900’s by the Ipswich Mills Company to house the workers of their mill, located just east of this area.
 The company was the largest employer in town and the largest producer of stockings in the world.

 Ipswich Village (Upper High Street): High Street was the road to Newbury or ‘the pathway leading toward the River of Merrimac.’
 This neighborhood has historically identified with its nearby neighbors in Rowley.